 Are you interested in an incredible weekly volunteering opportunity in Brooklyn?
 Consider attending a tutor orientation to become a reading tutor for Reading Partners NYC!
 Tutors can spend as little as one hour per week tutoring elementary school students at PS 3 or PS 305 in Brooklyn.

 When: There are multiple tutor orientations each week.
 Find one that works for you here.

-Legal Hand volunteers eliminate barriers to legal access for low-income residents by helping community members with laws, rules, and forms that affect daily life out of Legal Hand’s storefront office, run by the Crown Heights Community Mediation Center.
+Legal Hand volunteers eliminate barriers to legal access for low-income residents by helping community members with laws, rules, and forms that affect daily life out of Legal Hand’s storefront office, run by the Neighbors in Action.
 The information sessions will teach volunteers how to give legal advice.
 No prior legal experience is required.

 Where: 250 Kingston Ave, Brooklyn